nebotfj/Google-IT-Automation-with-Phyton/00 Crash Course on phyton/01 Week two/Readme.md

 - Using the **not** operator simply inverts the value of the statement immediately following it.
 So if a statement evaluates to True, and we put the not operator in front of it, it would become False.

 ### Branching with if Statements
-ME QUEDO AQUI
-**Branching** is the ability of a program to alter its execution sequence.
+**Branching** is the ability of a program to alter its execution sequence  depending on the values of variables.

 if block vs. defined function
 | Similarities | Differences |